 \subsubsection{Star-formation history of I Zw 18}

-The star formation rate (SFR) in I\,Zw\,18 is thought to have varied in time, where relatively many stars formed recently, but some also around 1\,Gyr ago or more \citep{Aloisi07, Annibali13, Bortolini24}.
-The recent starburst in I\,Zw\,18 may have been triggered by interaction of its main body with its component C \citep{Kim17, McQuinn20, Bortolini24}.
-It is in principle possible that a recent halt in star formation has caused the absence of the brightest and most short-lived cool SGs, although this explanation would require fine-tuning to achieve the upper luminosity limit of $\log (L / L_\odot) \approx 5.6$ that is also observed in the other galaxies.
+The SFR in I\,Zw\,18 is thought to have varied over time, with a relatively large number of stars forming recently, but some also around 1\,Gyr ago or earlier \citep{Aloisi07, Annibali13, Bortolini24}.
+The recent starburst in I\,Zw\,18 may have been triggered by the interaction of its main body with its component C \citep{Kim17, McQuinn20, Bortolini24}.
+It is, in principle, possible that a recent halt in star formation caused the absence of the brightest and most short-lived cool SGs, although this explanation would require fine-tuning to reproduce the upper luminosity limit of $\log (L / L_\odot) \approx 5.6$, which is also observed in the other galaxies.

-In this context, it is of relevance that the presence of WR stars -- which are also thought to be luminous helium-burning stars -- has been inferred from spectra of I\,Zw\,18.
-Features of WC (WR stars with strong carbon lines) and WN (WR stars with strong nitrogen lines) stars have been reported, and it was deduced that it hosts some tens of WR stars in total \citep{Izotov97, Legrand97, deMello98, Brown02}.
-The exact number of WR stars in I\,Zw\,18 is probably quite uncertain: first, these numbers are calculated using emission line fluxes per WR star, which are highly uncertain at I\,Zw\,18 metallicity \citep[see also][]{GonzalezTora25}; second, these numbers are based on distances around 11\,Mpc, which would lead to a $\sim$three times lower number of WR stars than adopting a more recent distance determination of 18\,Mpc \citep{Aloisi07}.
+In this context, it is relevant that the presence of WR stars -- which are also thought to be luminous helium-burning stars -- has been inferred from the spectra of I\,Zw\,18.
+Features of WC (WR stars with strong carbon lines) and WN (WR stars with strong nitrogen lines) stars have been reported, and it was deduced that I\,Zw\,18 hosts some tens of WR stars in total \citep{Izotov97, Legrand97, deMello98, Brown02}.
+The exact number of WR stars in I\,Zw\,18 is quite uncertain.
+First, these numbers have been calculated using emission line fluxes per WR star, which are highly uncertain at I\,Zw\,18 metallicity \citep[see also][]{GonzalezTora25}.
+Second, these numbers are based on distances of around 11\,Mpc, which would result in roughly three times fewer WR stars than if a more recent distance determination of 18\,Mpc were adopted \citep{Aloisi07}.